Workers' Front (Spain): Social issues

 The Workers' Front strongly criticized socially progressive left-wing parties.
+It considers queer theory and other postmodernist causes to be a corrupting element on the left that alienates it from labor.
 The party accused Podemos of being "a pawn at the service of big business and banks", while arguing that Más País was "leaving the workers on the street".
 It argued that the mainstream left-wing parties of Spain alienated the workers and caused the rise of the far-right Vox by embracing neoliberal economics and "gender ideology".
+The party's stance is compared to the German BSW, and both parties criticize 'woke leftism' as "weapons of capital that create precarity for the European proletariat".
+The party also calls for remigration that is to be achieved via mass deportation of immigrants.

-It also argued that there are many similarities between fascism and liberalism, while rejecting feminism, the animal rights movement, social democracy, and the LGBT movement, with Vaquero stating: "No matter how many revolutionary symbols and terms they use to disguise themselves, they are part of the system, they are part of the problem.
+The party argues that there are many similarities between fascism and liberalism, while rejecting feminism, the animal rights movement, social democracy, and the LGBT movement, with Vaquero stating: "No matter how many revolutionary symbols and terms they use to disguise themselves, they are part of the system, they are part of the problem.
 For them, everything is fascism, but they defend the system's single mindset.
 They are closer to what they accuse everyone else of than they realise. ...
 Workers don't care about queer theory, inclusive language, quotas and other nonsense.
 This 'woke left' does not represent workers, nor does it provide solutions to their problems.
 For this reason, many workers are becoming disillusioned and criminalising the left, moving closer to positions such as those of the PP or even VOX."

 While defining itself within the framework of Marxism–Leninism, the Workers' Front heavily incorporated nationalist and patriotic themes into its message.
 For example, the party stressed and promoted the need to defend the national sovereignty of Spain, as well as revolutionary patriotism and national pride.
 Within its communist rhetoric, the party stressed the policies and ideas of Joseph Stalin.
-It also condemnd the May 68 protests, with party leader Vaquero stating: "The left today is the heir of May 1968, when, as Pasolini said, the most working-class people in that conflict were the police, who were at least the sons of peasants.
+It also condemned the May 68 protests, with party leader Vaquero stating: "The left today is the heir of May 1968, when, as Pasolini said, the most working-class people in that conflict were the police, who were at least the sons of peasants.
 The students were, for the most part, the sons of rich people, since money was needed to study.
 The left today is empty, there is no revolution."
 He also wrote: